-In Fiscal 2022, a portion of each Director's cash retainer was paid on February 9, 2022, with the remainder paid on April 1, 2022.
+The cash retainer portion of each Director's compensation is payable quarterly in arrears.
 In addition, a minimum of 50% of a Director's compensation is payable in DSUs, while Directors can elect to receive DSUs for the remaining 50%.
-In Fiscal 2022, two Directors elected to receive 100% of their annual retainers in the form of DSUs, and six directors elected to receive 50% of their annual retainers in the form of DSUs.
-A portion of the DSUs payable to each Director for Fiscal 2022 were granted on February 9, 2022, with the remainder granted on April 1, 2022.
-The DSUs vested immediately upon grant.
+In Fiscal 2023, two Directors elected to receive 100% of their annual retainers in the form of DSUs, one director elected to receive 75% of her annual retainer in the form of DSUs, and eight directors elected to receive 50% of their annual retainers in the form of DSUs.

-The Company expects that for the fiscal year ending March 31, 2023 and thereafter, the cash retainer will be payable annually in arrears and grants of DSUs will be made annually in advance, with 25% of the DSUs vesting quarterly on June 30, September 30, December 31 and March 31 of each year.
+In Fiscal 2023, grants of DSUs were made annually in advance and adjusted to align the start date of the Director retainers with the date of the Company's 2022 annual general meeting of Shareholders.
+All DSUs are earned and vest on a daily basis during the Director's employment with the Company.
 The number of DSUs to be issued upon a Director electing to receive their cash retainers in DSUs is based on the greater of the volume weighted average trading price of the Shares on Nasdaq (converted to Canadian dollars) or the TSX for the five trading days prior to such issuance (the "Market Price").